Bremsstrahlung at ELBE

 Bremsstrahlung is produced by the electron beam hitting a niobium foil in the accelerator hall.

 The photon beam is formed by a 2.60 m long collimator of high-purity aluminum installed in the concrete wall between accelerator hall and experimental cave.
 The exit of the collimator is visible at the left side of the photograph.

 The beam hits the target placed inside the black plastic tube.

 Emitted gamma rays are measured with four high-purity germanium detectors of 100% relative efficiency that are surrounded by escape-suppression shields consisting of bismuth-germanate scintillation detectors.
-Two of them are positioned at 127 degrees relative to the incident photon beam.
+Two of the detectors are positioned at 127 degrees relative to the photon beam direction.
 The other two can be moved between 90 degrees and 127 degrees to the beam.